MicrosoftDocs/dynamics365smb-docs/business-central/ui-security-groups.md

 Security groups make it easier for administrators to manage user permissions.
 For example, for [!INCLUDE [prod_short](includes/prod_short.md)] online, they're reusable across Dynamics 365 applications, such as SharePoint Online, CRM Online, and [!INCLUDE [prod_short](includes/prod_short.md)].
 Administrators add permissions to their [!INCLUDE [prod_short](includes/prod_short.md)] security groups, and when they add users to the group the permissions apply to all members.
 For example, an administrator can create a [!INCLUDE [prod_short](includes/prod_short.md)] security group that gives salespeople the ability to create and post sales orders.
 Or, let purchasers do the same for purchase orders.

 > [!NOTE]
-> This page describes how to grant certain permissions to users based on their membership of a security group.
+> This article describes how to grant certain permissions to users based on their membership of a security group.
 To control whether users can access an environment based on their membership of a security group, see [Manage Access to Environments](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-manage-access).

 ## Business Central online and on-premises